KHill96/Sports-Database/README.md

 # About the Project:
 I decided to create a dataset for the sports I follow using different python libraries.
 Originally I wanted to create a clone of [sports-reference.com](https://www.sports-reference.com/).
 But I scaled back the project because I lost interest in it and wanted to focus on data collection and web scraping instead.

+# What you can find in the repository
+You'll be able to see the scripts I wrote to get the stats and where I got them from.
+I also included some SQL queries that set up part of the database.

 # Recent updates
 My laptop is in the shop so until I get it back the project is stalled.
 I also have school responsibilities to updates are guarenteed to be slow.
+Once my laptop is fixed I'll set up a database server using PostgreSQL and docker.